jfjutras07/Descriptive-Analytics/PROJECT_REFLECTIONS.md

 **Weakness identified**:

   For this descriptive analytics project, I realized that I should have defined specific questions and created a plan from the start, because a dataset can lead to extensive exploration and analysis.
 Moving forward, I need to focus on the essentials, both in terms of code and explanations.
+It will also be necessary to limit textual descriptions and enhance my conclusion section with more impactful visualizations.

 ---